 - The two main factors which affect the quality of a bitmap picture are and colour depth.

-- The colour is the number of per pixel, measured in dots per inch () or pixels per inch (ppi).
+- The resolution is the number of pixels per , measured in dots per inch () or pixels per inch (ppi).

-The the colour depth, the wider the range of available, hence the quality of the picture, and the .
+- The the colour depth, the wider the range of available, hence the higher the quality of the picture, and the larger the .